abdrahmansoltan/Learning-Notes/React/5-Redux.md

 ### user.selector.js

-it takes a `function` that selects the part that we want from the state-object
+- `useSelector()`: it takes a `function` that selects the part that we want from the state-object
+  - it runs every time that the state object has updated in the root reducer, but it only re-renders the (component it's in) if the return-value of the selector-function is different
+  - **Note:** in order to prevent this re-run of `useSelector`, we can use [Reselect library](#reselect-library)

 ```js
 export const selectCurrentUser = state => state.user.curr;